On Air Now

 Born in the same year as his baroque counterpart Handel, Johann Sebastian Bach came into the world on March 21st 1685.
 He was born in the town of Eisenach, Germany, to Johann Ambrosius Bach and Maria Elisabeth Lammerhirt.

-The image of Bach as a virile family-man is no myth - he managed to sire an astonishing 20 children in his lifetime.
+The image of Bach as a virile family-man is no myth - he managed to sire an astonishing 20 children in his lifetime (though they didn't all survive into adulthood).

 As with many things in Bach's life, family was everything.
 Musicians in Bach's extended family included court musicians, teachers, composers and church organists, something that young Johann would himself grow into.